nscatlin/2018-11-27-CMU/index.md

   <h3>The Bash Shell</h3>

   <p>
-    Bash is a commonly-used shell that gives you the power to do simple tasks more quickly.
+    Bash is a commonly-used Unix shell that gives you the power to do simple tasks more quickly.
   </p>